 Here are the strategies I recommend now, for becoming a well-paid freelance blogger:

-Document your engagement wins
+Document your blog writing wins

 Better-paying blogging clients are actively seeking writers with a proven track record of getting a ton of comments, social shares, traffic, and clicks to opt-in pages.